If your camper wears earplugs when they swim, we are ready to help them.

-We’ve learned from experience that it is best to treat ear plugs like medication.
+We’ve learned from experience that it is best to treat earplugs like medication.
 That means that we ask you to send a pair to camp on your camper’s first day of camp and we will keep them safely stored in the first aid office which is located right next to the pool.
-Each day at swim time, your child’s counselor will bring him/her into the office to get the ear plugs and then to return them after their daily swim.
+Each day at swim time, your child’s counselor will bring them into the office to get the earplugs and then return them after their daily swim.

-If you will be coming to camp to show us how to insert the ear plugs, you can bring them with you and leave them at that time.
-If your camper does not need that assistance, you can simply send them in a clearly labeled zip lock bag with your camper on his or her first day of camp.
+If you will be coming to camp to show us how to insert the earplugs, you can bring them with you and leave them at that time.
+If your camper does not need that assistance, you can simply send them in a clearly labeled zip lock bag with your camper on their first day of camp.
 Please give them to the bus counselor at your bus stop who will deliver them to the office.